poroping/terraform-provider-fortios/docs/data-sources/firewall_accessproxy.md

 * `ssl_dh_bits` - Number of bits to use in the Diffie-Hellman exchange for RSA encryption of SSL sessions.
 * `ssl_max_version` - Highest SSL/TLS version acceptable from a server.
 * `ssl_min_version` - Lowest SSL/TLS version acceptable from a server.
+* `ssl_renegotiation` - Enable/disable secure renegotiation to comply with RFC 5746.
 * `ssl_vpn_web_portal` - SSL-VPN web portal.
 * `url_map` - URL pattern to match.
 * `url_map_type` - Type of url-map.
 * `virtual_host` - Virtual host.
+* `application` - SaaS application controlled by this Access Proxy.The structure of `application` block is documented below.

+The `application` block contains:

+* `name` - SaaS application name.
 * `realservers` - Select the real servers that this Access Proxy will distribute traffic to.The structure of `realservers` block is documented below.

 The `realservers` block contains: